October 26, 2025

 After the failure of the second Jacobite Rising in 1719, Pope Clement XI offered James II’s son and heir, James Francis Edward Stuart (the “Old Pretender”), the Palazzo Muti in Rome’s Piazza dei Santi Apostoli, which became the Jacobite court in exile.
 It was here that Bonnie Prince Charles (the “Young Pretender”) and his younger brother, Henry, were born.
 Successive popes, until Clement XIII, recognised the Old Pretender as “James III and VIII”.

-While the Old Pretender clearly met – and prayed – with some of the six successive pontiffs who supported him in exile, that affection and recognition did not extend to his heir, the Young Pretender.
-However, Charles’s younger brother, Henry, enjoyed the closest and most sustained links with the Holy See of any British royal.
+While the Old Pretender clearly met – and prayed – with some of the six successive pontiffs that supported him in exile, that affection and recognition did not extend to his heir, the Young Pretender.
+However, Charles’s younger brother, Henry, enjoyed the closest, most elevated and sustained links with the Holy See of any British royal.

-On the death of his brother Bonnie Prince Charles in 1788, the Cardinal, aged 63, privately became Henry IX.
+On the death of his brother, Bonnie Prince Charles, in 1788, the Cardinal, at the age of 63, privately became Henry IX.
 It was said to be “the emptiest crown in Europe”, exacerbated by the Vatican’s recognition of the Hanoverian Protestant George III as Britain’s legitimate sovereign.
-Henry’s disinheritance was eased by his cousin George III granting him an immense annuity of several thousand pounds.
+Henry’s disinheritance was ameliorated by his cousin George III’s granting him an immense annuity of several thousand pounds.

-At the same time, when August Frederick, Duke of Sussex (the last before Prince Harry), the sixth son of George III, lived in Rome in 1792–93, he was apparently on cordial terms with Pius VI.
-Although they never met, Sussex’s eldest brother (later George IV) might have been cheered by Pius VII’s declaration in 1800 that his (illegal) marriage, when Prince of Wales, to the Catholic Maria Fitzherbert, was valid.
+At the same time, when August Frederick, the Duke of Sussex (the last before Prince Harry), the sixth son of George III, lived in Rome in 1792–93, he was, apparently, on cordial terms with Pius VI.
+Although they never met, Sussex’s eldest brother (later George IV) might have been cheered by Pius VII’s declaration in 1800 that his (illegal) marriage, when the Prince of Wales, to the Catholic Maria Fitzherbert was valid.

-Nor was there any supplication in 1951 when George’s granddaughter Elizabeth, the year before she became Queen, met Pius XII.
+Nor was there any supplication in 1951 when George’s granddaughter, Elizabeth, the year before she became Queen, met with Pius XII.
 She would meet four more popes: John XXIII, John Paul II (thrice), Benedict XVI, and Francis.
-In 1982 she welcomed John Paul II to England – the first time a Pontiff had visited the country.
-Not even Hertfordshire-born Nicholas Breakspear returned home after being enthroned as Adrian IV in 1154.
+In 1982, she welcomed Pope John Paul to England – the first time a Pontiff had visited (it is said again “since the break with Rome”; but surely it was the first time ever.
+Not even Hertfordshire-born Nicholas Breakspear returned home after being enthroned as Adrian IV in 1154).

-Prior to John Paul II’s visit, The Queen announced: “We support the growing movement of unity between the Christian Churches throughout the world and we pray that Your Holiness’s visit to Britain may enable us all to see more clearly those truths which both unite and divide us in a new and constructive light.”
+Prior to Pope John Paul II’s visit, the Queen announced, “We support the growing movement of unity between the Christian Churches throughout the world, and we pray that your Holiness’s visit to Britain may enable us all to see more clearly those truths which both unite and divide us in a new and constructive light.”

-In 2010 she met Pope Benedict XVI when he visited the United Kingdom.
+In 2010, she met Pope Benedict XVI when he visited the United Kingdom.
 The late Queen’s final papal meeting was in 2014 when she met Pope Francis at the Vatican.
-As Catherine Pepinster noted in Defenders of the Faith (2022): “In September 2010, Benedict XVI addressed the nation from Westminster Hall, where Charles I was tried; where Thomas More and John Fisher were tried for refusing to sign the Oath of Supremacy.
+As Catherine Pepinster put it in her seminal Defenders of the Faith (2022), “In September 2010, Benedict XVI addressed the nation from Westminster Hall, where Charles I was tried; where Thomas More and John Fisher were tried for refusing to sign the oath of supremacy.
 Four surviving prime ministers listened: Margaret Thatcher, John Major, Tony Blair and Gordon Brown.
 So poignant was the moment that many notable Catholics invited to witness the event shed tears as the Pope walked past the brass plaque that marked the site of More’s trial.”

-He has made at least five visits to the Vatican and met John Paul II, Benedict XVI, and Francis as Prince; and, in April this year, twelve days before the latter’s death, as King.
-It was the King and Queen’s 20th wedding anniversary and His Holiness apparently blessed their union.
+He has made at least five visits to the Vatican and met John Paul II, Benedict XVI, and Francis as Prince, and, in April this year, 12 days before the latter’s death, as King.
+It was the King and Queen’s 20th wedding anniversary, and His Holiness apparently blessed their union.

-But today in the Sistine Chapel beneath Michelangelo’s astonishing The Creation of Adam, where for five hundred years the divine hand and the human have not quite touched, the Anglican King will at last join the Bishop of Rome in prayer.
+But today, just after midday, in the Sistine Chapel beneath Michelangelo’s astonishing The Creation of Adam, where, for 500 years, the divine hand and the human have not quite touched, the Anglican King will, at last, join the Bishop of Rome in prayer.

 share